0fajarpurnama0/0fajarpurnama0.github.io/_posts/2019-01-10-highschooldxd-mortal-veritas-ren-dark-seeker.md

 **Ren:** "We are the ground.
 The ground doesn't fall.
 It endures."

 He realized there was a beauty in being the **Unchosen**.
 The Unchosen have to build their own stairs.
 If Ren ever reached the top, no one could ever say he didn't earn it.

-Here are the additional scenes to be inserted into **Chapter 8**.
-These interactions flesh out Ren’s dynamic with the rest of the peerage, highlighting his growing detachment and his "Unchosen" philosophy while maintaining his outward friendliness.

-We will insert these segments **between** Section 2 (The View from the Kitchen) and Section 3 (The Nightwalker), representing the days passing during the camp.

 ***